Oton III de Grandson: Reputation

 Oton de Grandson had a reputation as a fine and courteous knight.
 The poet and chronicler Jean Froissart hails him as the paragon of knightly valor in his Chroniques.
 However, it is his poetic prowess that endures.
 He is celebrated by poets such as Eustache Deschamps, Christine de Pizan, Alain Chartier, Martin Le Franc, Georges Chastellain, Oliver de La Marche and Geoffrey Chaucer, all of whom imitated his courtly poetry.
 He was friends with Deschamps and Chaucer.

-The woman loved faithfully by Oton de Grandson, sometimes referred to as Isabelle (in acrostic in the Souhait de saint Valentin, the Complainte de Grandson, and the Songe de saint Valentin) also called "la non-per France", of too high estate for him to hope for, might have been Isabeau de Bavière, queen of Charles VI.
-This steadfast love, faithful even to death, voiced over and over through his poetry, earned him the reputation of the most courtly lover in France.
+The woman whom Oton de Grandson loved is sometimes referred to as Isabelle in acrostics in the Souhait de saint Valentin, the Complainte de Grandson, and the Songe de saint Valentin, and is also called “la non-per France.”
+Because she was of too high a rank for him to hope for, she may have been Isabeau de Bavière, Queen consort of Charles VI.
+This steadfast devotion, expressed repeatedly in his poetry and maintained until his death, earned him the reputation of one of the most courtly lovers in France.